-The Iberian Peninsula suffered several extreme drought episodes in the last decades of the twentieth century (e.g. 1994-1995, 1999, 2005, 2012) (Vicente-Serrano and others 2014).
+The Iberian Peninsula suffered several extreme drought episodes in the last three decades (e.g. 1994-1995, 1999, 2005, 2012) (Vicente-Serrano and others 2014).
 The 2005 and 2012 drought events have been documented among the worst droughts in the last decades for the southern Iberian Peninsula (Páscoa and others 2017) and they were characterized as extreme drought in our climatic data (Figures S1-S2; Table S3).
-We focused on these two drought events because they were included in the period where there is availability of high-spatial resolution remote sensing information (MODIS started on 2000; see below).
+We focused on these two drought events because they were included in the period where there is availability of high-spatial resolution of remote sensing information (MODIS started on 2000; see below).
 Nevertheless, for radial growth-time series, a greater number of older drought events were also analyzed to contextualize results obtained in 2005 and 2012 drought events and analyze forest resilience to drought in a longer term (see Table S3).
 The identification of a drought event were done using the Standardized Precipitation-Evapotranspiration Index (SPEI) (Vicente-Serrano and others 2010) following similar procedure as proposed by Spinoni and others (2015).
 We used SPEI-12 months scale for all 0.5º grid cells covering Sierra Nevada obtained from Global SPEI Database (http://spei.csic.es/database.html).
 A severe drought event starts in the month when SPEI falls below the threshold of -1.28 (Páscoa and others 2017; Spinoni and others 2017).
-A drought event is considered only when SPEI values are below the threshold for at least two consecutive months.
+A drought event is considered only when SPEI values are below that threshold for at least two consecutive months.
 Several indicators were computed for each drought event: duration as the number of consecutive months with the SPEI lower than a certain threshold; severity of a drought event is the sum of the SPEI values (absolute values) during the duration of the drought event; the intensity and the Lowest SPEI refer to the mean and lowest value of SPEI respectively during the drought event.

 Greenness data to assess ecosystem resilience